Skip to content

 Other good options

 Clics, Kapla and Modu follow the same philosophy, just at different scales.
-Bavvic is another Swiss designed open ended build toy I have not tried yet but love the look of.
+Bavvic is another Swiss-designed open-ended build toy I have not tried yet but love the look of.
 The pieces have a calm, deliberate look and the design feels thoughtful in a way that usually hints at staying power.
 I suspect it would appeal to adults as much as children, which is almost always a good sign.

 What I skip

 I skip cheap build sets.
 They crack, warp and frustrate.
 Once the pieces stop aligning, the play stops.
 It is not only about durability.
 Cheaper sets often include a huge number of random piece types.
 It sounds generous, but it overwhelms.
-The better brands keep the toolbox intentionally limited which makes it easier for children to start and to keep going.
+The better brands keep the toolbox intentionally limited, which makes it easier for children to start and to keep going.

-I also skip giant pre made Playmobil structures.
+I also skip giant pre-made Playmobil structures.
 They take over the room and they cannot be rebuilt.
 When the boys want a castle or a fort, I borrow one from the Ludothek.
 The rest of the time they build their own versions with what we already have.

 I generally skip leaning into every new toy that appears.
 I do love magnets and I am intrigued by Clixo lately.
 It may end up extending our collection at some point.
 For Christmas they each have a Lego set in mind, they will get the Brio extension I mentioned and possibly some Connetix Pro.
 Something they want, something they need.
 They will be thrilled.
 Clixo can come later.

-Ultimately, I want my children to know how to make their things work for them, not the other way around.
+I want my children to know how to make their things work for them, not the other way around.

 Where Huske fits in